-Asset Finance: Companies may need to access funding for the tools, equipment and machinery their businesses need, either as a start-up or for the next stage of their growth plans.
-To avoid upfront costs, they can spread the payments over a number of months, or simply lease the assets for as long as they are needed.
+If you need to fund tools, equipment and machinery for your business, either as a start-up or for the next stage of your growth plans, asset funding is an option.
+To avoid upfront costs, you can even spread the payments over a number of months, or simply lease the assets for as long as you need them.

-Invoice Finance: Cash flow is the fatal flaw in many business models and even companies that are profitable ‘on paper’ can sometimes fall foul of growing lists of unpaid invoices.
-One solution is to set up invoice financing, where a company can access immediate funding against invoices they have raised by advancing a percentage of receivables.
+Cash flow is the fatal flaw in many business models and even companies that are profitable ‘on paper’ can sometimes fall foul of growing lists of unpaid invoices.
+One solution is to set up invoice financing, where you can access immediate funding against invoices you have raised by advancing a percentage of receivables.

-Merchant Cash Advance: If a business takes regular payments through a card reader, then they may be eligible for a merchant cash advance.
-This, often overlooked, option means that they can receive a lump sum payment, which is repaid each time they take a credit or debit card payment.
+If your business takes regular payments through a card reader, then you may be eligible for a merchant cash advance.
+This, often overlooked, option means you can receive a lump sum payment, which is repaid each time you take a credit or debit card payment.

-Trade Finance: This is a comprehensive solution which means that a company’s entire supply chain, from start to finish, can be financed.
-It works by the funding company purchasing stock from suppliers on their client’s behalf, with loans secured against all new purchase orders.
+This is a comprehensive solution which means your company’s entire supply chain, from start to finish, can be financed.
+It works by the funding company purchasing stock from suppliers on your behalf, with loans secured against all new purchase orders.

-Working Capital Finance: In essence, this is like a general or multi-purpose business loan that can help clients to keep on top of everything and keep the pressure off the owners.
+In essence, this is like a general or multi-purpose business loan that can help you to keep on top of everything and keep the pressure off.
 These funds can be used for anything from staff wages and stock purchase through to utility bills and premises rental.

-Property Finance: This kind of funding is useful for property developers and investors, or if a business is looking to buy their existing or new premises.
+This kind of funding is useful for property developers and investors, or if you are looking to buy your existing or new premises.
 These types of purchases are typically leveraged, and companies can access bridging loans or development and commercial finance.